 This piece is now more relevant than ever.
-It illustrates how a vulnerable person could have been feeling in 2020 - trapped in a claustrophobic environment - having had to live mostly indoors in social isolation for a long time while shielding themselves from the Coronavirus pandemic, a potential danger to life, and not yet feeling reassured that anything is over.
-The comment about having enough butter isn’t a joke about the oversized butter dish in the dolls house any more.
+It illustrates how a vulnerable person could be feeling in June 2020 - trapped in a claustrophobic environment - having had to live mostly indoors in social isolation for a long time while shielding themselves from the Coronavirus pandemic, a potential danger to life, and not yet feeling reassured that anything is over.
+The comment about having enough butter isn’t sarcasm about the oversized butter dish in the dolls house any more.
 What happens when you can’t pop out and buy food for yourself - or possibly can’t afford the luxury of butter as well as the bread.
-It should be a caring question now about the basic need for your bread and butter.
+It becomes a caring question now about the basic need for your bread and butter.
 The room behind the window on the profile picture is prison-like with the inmate being a cause for concern.

 Social media has proved extremely useful for keeping in touch with those who are living fairly isolated lives - never more so than when a country is in lockdown.
 It’s seen by many as lifesaving for mental health, helping users to feel part of a community and to cheer each other up.
-However, I produced this digital collage a couple of years ago for discussion on the good or bad power of social media and it was intended to be a comment about the Facebook challenge, which can easily encourage users to become addicted to constantly posting every detail of their lives on the app while regularly checking for friend responses online instead of venturing outside.
+I produced this digital collage a couple of years earlier for discussion on the good or bad power of social media and it was intended to be a comment about Facebook - easily encouraging users to become addicted to constantly posting every detail of their lives on the app (no shortage of meal photos) while regularly checking for friend responses online instead of meeting outside.

 I took photographs of a dolls house room and breakfast table and substituted the view through the window to the real outside world with a Facebook Home page.
 The occupant of the house has shared the detail of what they are having for breakfast on the internet to make it more important and less of a lonely experience.
 They have posted a picture of the breakfast, recording it as an online event rather than just writing down a note in a diary that possibly nobody else will ever see (as people used to do throughout history).
 They have liked their own post.